TeskaLabs/Keyote-Docs/README.md

-# SeaCat documentation
+# Keyote documentation

 ## Description

-Welcome to SeaCat documentation!
+Welcome to Keyote documentation!

 You can find and edit documentation content in markdown files.